 Introduction

-First Nations Edition 2

-First Nations Protests 4

-Idle No More Protests 7
+Examples of Civil Disobedience 2

-The Occupy Movement 11
+The Occupy Movement 5

+History of protests in the Walbran Valley, Vancouver Island 6

+The New Age of Protest 8

-A right to protest 12
+A Right to Protest

-Readings
+Readings 12

 Demonstrations

 Protecting your identity

 What to bring

-What to leave at home
+What to leave at home 24

-Watch what you say
+Watch what you say 24

-Voluntary dispersal
+Voluntary Dispersal

-Involuntary dispersal by riot police
+Voluntary Dispersal by Riot Police

-Social media censorship controls
+Social media censorship controls 28

 Legal observers and patrols

 Are the police bothering you?

 Prior contact with the police

 Identifying yourself

 Police Surveillance

 Do the police have to identify themselves?

 Racial profiling: the offence of demonstrating while Muslim

-Hijacking your protest
+Hijacking your Protest

 Detention

-Arrest
+Arrest 41

-Arrest with a warrant
+Arrest with a warrant 41

-Arrest without a warrant
+Arrest without a warrant 41

-You may not wish to speak to anyone regarding your arrest
+You may not wish to speak to anyone regarding your arrest 41

 Arrested for what?
+42

-Ask the police if you are under arrest and if so, what the charge is
+Ask the police if you are under arrest and if so, what the charge is 42

-The most common charges
+The most common charges 44

 Mischief

-Electronic civil disobedience and mischief
+Electronic civil disobedience, "hacktivism" and mischief 45

 Assault

-Obstructing a police officer
+Obstructing a police officer 47

-Causing a disturbance
+Causing a disturbance 47

 Unlawful assembly

-Searches
+Searches 49

-Search incidental to an investigative detention
+Search incidental to an investigative detention 49

 Search incidental to arrest

 Types of searches

-Other Issues

-Consequences of having a criminal record

-Complaints against the police

-False imprisonment / false arrest

-Interception of private communication

-Malicious prosecution

-Injunctions

-· ·

-Contempt of Court 47

-Contempt of Court 47 48

-Contempt of Court 47 48

-Contempt of Court Interference with contractual relations Picketing and leafleting Trespass

-Contempt of Court